-- Completed application

-- \$50 nonrefundable application fee

-- Copies of transcripts of all high school work, including college-level courses.
+- Completed application - \$50 nonrefundable application fee - Copies of transcripts of all high school work, including college-level courses.
 Your midyear and final grades will be required.
-All final, official transcripts must be received prior to the start of your first semester.
+All final, official transcripts must be received prior to the start of your first semester. - First-time, first-year applicants may choose to submit their application without standardized test scores to be considered for admission to New York Institute of Technology.
+You also have the option of submitting test results if you feel your academic strength is best reflected by your scores:

-- First-time, first-year applicants may choose to submit their application without standardized test scores to be considered for admission to New York Institute of Technology.
-You also have the option of submitting test results if you feel your academic strength is best reflected by your scores: - SAT Code: 2561, ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending New York Tech would further these goals. - Describe the achievement of which you are most proud and why.
+• SAT Code: 2561, ACT Code: 2832

+- Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending New York Tech would further these goals. - Describe the achievement of which you are most proud and why.

-Curriculum Requirements for the Bachelor of Science in Health Sciences
+Curriculum Requirements for Bachelor of Science in Health Sciences

-Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 1 3 FCWR 151 Writing II: Foundations of Research Writing 1 3 FCSP 105 Foundations of Speech Communication 3 FCIQ 101 Foundations of Inquiry 2 2-3 FCWR 302 Communication for Healthcare Careers 3 Total: 14-15 Credits
+Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 3 FCWR 151 Writing II: Foundations of Research Writing 3 FCWR 302 Communication for Healthcare Careers 3 Total: 9 Credits

-[1] Non-native English speakers take FCWR 111 instead of FCWR 101, and FCWR 161 instead of FCWR 151.
+Non-native English speakers take FCWR 111 instead of FCWR 101, and FCWR 161 instead of FCWR 151.